laravel-enso/enso/README.md

  - the standard Laravel authentication is used, via email & password

 #### Authorization
  - application wide, checking user status: active/inactive.
 The check is made for every request, via a middleware.
 The inactive status prevents the user from logging in and making requests.
 If an user becomes inactive while he's still logged in, at his next request he'll be logged out and redirected to the login page with a notification
- - application-section wide, via the menu visibility, depending on the user's role.
+ - application-section wide, via the menu's visibility, depending on the user's role.
 The users that don't have access to a certain menu, can't see it.
-The check is made before each menu redraw.
 This level doesn't block access to the routes, it just affects the visibility of the menus
  - application-section wide, depending on permitted access to routes, which is tied to the user's role and the associated permissions for that role.
 The check is made for each request, via a middleware.
 If the user is not allowed on a route a 403 response is given back and a `laravel.log` entry is made.
  - content specific, via gates & policies.
 The check is made locally, when and where gates & policies are used